A senior investment banker at a major Wall Street firm kept sending out e-mails on his BlackBerry on Wednesday morning. And they kept bouncing back.

 The banker is one of millions of BlackBerry users in various regions around the world who have been plagued by service disruptions over the last three days, with North American users of Research in Motion's popular handheld device being the latest to get hit on Wednesday.

-Indeed, Wall Street honchos and others who tend to spend more time on their BlackBerry than perhaps with their families were left frustrated at the service disruption -- a sentiment that does not bode well for Research in Motion.
+Wall Street honchos and others who tend to spend more time on their BlackBerry than perhaps with their families were left frustrated at the service disruption.

 Research in Motion advised clients of the outage in the Americas and said it was working to restore services.
 The company wasn't immediately available to comment on this article.

-The disruption comes on top of increasing demand from bankers to be allowed to use other devices on company networks.
-Some do not want to carry two phones, and some prefer tablet computers such as iPads over laptops.
+The switch away from BlackBerry comes as more employees demand to be allowed to use their iPhones, iPads and other smart phones on company networks.
+Some do not want to carry two devices, and some prefer tablets such as iPads over laptops.

-Banks also have an incentive in allowing employees to use their own devices, as it can save on costs that come with the company paying for the BlackBerry and the service plan.
+Banks also have an incentive in allowing employees to use their own devices, as it can save on what the company has to pay for the BlackBerry service plan.

 If BlackBerry were down every other day it would be a pretty big issue, the banker said.
 It just forces you to actually call your assistant.
 It's like the old days, when you had to talk to people.